opsgility/ai-for-good/Lesson 4 - Solving Problems/Lesson 4 - SolvingProblems.md

 # Solving Problems

-Test implementation of the Wildlfe services API and write a final paper about how (someone) could use AI or imagine a new AI to provide insights into a problem or help treat or solve a problem.
+Test implementation of the Wildlife services API and write a final paper about how (someone) could use AI or imagine a new AI to provide insights into a problem or help treat or solve a problem.

 ## Exercise 5: Visualizing Data with Power BI ##